akshaymankar/wire-cli/README.md

 - generate original `GenericMessage` (`OM`)
 - estimate payload size - client could run regular encryption step and check the size of encrypted data, or could estimate the size based on participants count (make sure to recheck if new participant is added after `ClientMismatch` error)
-- if payload is smaller then 256KB then `OM` can be sent directly
+- if payload is smaller than 256KB then `OM` can be sent directly
 - if payload is too big:
   - encrypt `OM` using symmetric encryption (the same way as for assets)
   - create `External` message with AES key and sha of encrypted data